 Brigham City / Perry South KOA

 Nestled near the shimmering waters of the Great Salt Lake and at the base of Willard Peak, the vistas from the Brigham City/Perry South KOA campground are just amazing.
 A wonderful oasis for nature lovers and a bird watchers’ haven, with nearby Bear River Migratory Bird Refuge, the Brigham City/Perry South KOA is in one of the best birding areas in the world.
-Amenities include a seasonal pool, Wi-Fi, snack bar, dog park and pavilion.
-Fifty amp electric is available at most of the RV pull-through sites, along with firewood.
+Amenities include a seasonal pool, Wi-Fi, snack bar, dog park, and pavilion.
+Fifty-amp electric is available at most of the RV pull-through sites, and there is firewood for sale.

 Seasonal activities in Willard Bay State Park

 The 9,900-acre reservoir that makes up Willard Bay offers water lovers and boating enthusiasts an opportunity to enjoy their favorite boating-related activities.
 All types of boats are allowed on this reservoir, from canoes to motorboats.
 Bring your favorite water vessel along with you when you visit Willard Bay State Park or rent a boat when you arrive.
 Boat rental facilities at the lake offer anything from family-style pontoons to high-end wakeboards and ski boats.
 Guests can rent personal watercraft, such as jet skis and wave runners.
 If you bring your own boat, it must be registered in Utah and certified as mussel-free before launching.
 Children 12 and under are required to wear fastened, properly fitted life jackets while on a boat or in the water.
 Wakeless speeds are enforced within 150 feet of other boats, docks, launch ramps, and people in the water.